Swizec/useAuth/README.md

 Check `isAuthenticated` then use the user object.
 Simple as that.

-`isAuthenticating` is a method for checking whether or not `useAuth` is in the middle of validating login details.
+`isAuthenticating` is a flag for checking whether or not `useAuth` is in the middle of validating login details.
 This allows you to then make requests to your user database and work out where to send users from the `auth0_callback` page, e.g. profile page or sign up.

 ```javascript
 const Auth0CallbackPage = () => {